danielle707/StockX-Predictive-Modeling/readme.md

 ## Exploratory Data Analysis

-Examining the price premium, we observed that it is heavily skewed to the right and condensed in the range (0,3). indicating that most resales achieve 4 times the transaction price over retail price.
-Notably, there are huge amounts of transactions happen in range beyond 5, heading over 20 times premium.
-Though some of them are within the reasonable curve, and we would first conduct anomaly detection to discover those points and found out common features among those outliers.
+Looking at price premium, we could easily observe that it is heavily skewed to the right.
+Most resale transactions were marked up between 0% to 300%, yet there are some huge transactions whose markups were over 2000%.
+As such, we would first conduct anomaly detection to examine those points on the very high end and find common features among them.

 ![targetvalue](https://github.com/danielle707/StockX-Predictive-Modeling/blob/master/data/media/y_plot.png "Histogram Plot on Y") ![voilinplot](https://github.com/danielle707/StockX-Predictive-Modeling/blob/master/data/media/volinplot.png "Violin Plot on Y")